top of page

 WHO Group 3: PH Associated with Lung Disease

 In most patients who have blood clots in the lungs (pulmonary embolism, PE), the body is able to resolve (break down) the blood clots.
-In a minority of patients, PE does not resolve and can cause scarring in the pulmonary arteries, which leads to the development of CTEPH.
+In a minority of patients, the pulmonary embolism does not resolve and can cause scarring in the pulmonary arteries, which leads to the development of CTEPH.

 WHO Group 4: Chronic Thromboembolic Pulmonary Hypertension (CTEPH)